Koha-Community/kohadocs/source/administration.rst

    -  Collection codes (appears when cataloging and working with items)

+-  COUNTRY

+   -  Used in UNIMARC 102 $a

 -  DAMAGED

    -  Descriptions for items marked as damaged (appears when cataloging